Malfoy/BGREAT/README.md

 1.1.3.4.-6.

-The first integer is the starting position of the read in the first Unitig.
+The first integer is the starting position of the read in the first unitig.

-The other integer are the unitig number in the order they appears in the read, the minus sign mean that the reverseComplement of the unitig should be used.
+The other integers are the unitig numbers in the order they appear in the read, the minus sign mean that the reverse complement of the unitig should be used.